WP-Desk/wp-init/README.md

 ## Roadmap

-1. Add support for path based hook providers discovery similar to Symfony's [controllers resolving](https://github.com/symfony/demo/blob/3787b9f71f6bee24f1ed0718b9a808d824008776/config/routes.yaml#L15-L17)
+~1.
+Add support for path based hook providers discovery similar to Symfony's [controllers resolving](https://github.com/symfony/demo/blob/3787b9f71f6bee24f1ed0718b9a808d824008776/config/routes.yaml#L15-L17)~
 1. Improve `wpdesk/wp-basic-requirements` library.
 This is not related directly to this project, but internals could be rewritten.
-1. Scrap plugin data from plugin comment
+~1.
+Scrap plugin data from plugin comments.~
 1. Support *bundles* of hook providers.
 This should be easy to extend plugin capabilities with shared functions, preserving minimal init system

 ## License